substantic/rain/docs/guide/user.rst

   client = Client("localhost", 7210)

   with client.new_session() as session:
-      t = tasks.execute("wget https://github.com/",
+      t = tasks.Execute("wget https://github.com/",
                          output_paths=[Output("index", path="index.html")])
       t.output.keep()

       session.submit()
       result = t.output.fetch().get_bytes()

 The class :class:`rain.client.Output` allows to configure the outputs.
 The first argument is the label of the output.
 The argument ``path`` sets the path to the file used as output.
 It is a relative path w.r.t. the working directory of the task.
 If the path is not defined, then label is used as path; e.g.
 ``Output("my_output")`` is equivalent to ``Output("my_output",
 path="my_output")``.
 The Output instance can be also used for specification of